Updated On 27 February, 2023

 - Innovate at a faster speed e. shortened development timeline

-Similarly, DevSecOps aims to incorporate security testing in a DevOps pipeline without hindering the development process.
+Similarly, DevSecOps aims to incorporate security testing in an Owasp DevSecOps Pipeline without hindering the development process.
 For achieving this objective, traditional security methods are not effective as DevOps release cycles are faster than traditional software development lifecycles.
 The amount of time available with a security team to deal with vulnerabilities in a DevOps environment is considerably lesser.
 Hence, when vulnerabilities are identified, their prioritization is a key step.

 In order to achieve security testing at DevSecOps speed, automation becomes a necessity so that automated tools can efficiently address false positive alerts while the security team dedicates appropriate time to critical or high-risk vulnerabilities.
 I have discussed the role of automated tools in DevSecOps further in this article.